German cockroach: Biology and pest status

-The German cockroach occurs widely in human buildings, but is particularly associated with restaurants, food processing facilities, hotels, and institutional establishments such as nursing homes and hospitals.
+The German cockroach occurs widely in buildings, but is particularly associated with restaurants, food processing facilities, hotels, and institutional establishments such as nursing homes and hospitals.
 They can survive outside as well, though they are not commonly found in the wild.
 In cold climates, they occur only near human dwellings, because they cannot survive severe cold.
 However, German cockroaches have been found as inquilines ("tenants") of human buildings as far north as Alert, Nunavut.
 Similarly, they have been found as far south as southern Patagonia.

 Though nocturnal, the German cockroach occasionally appears by day, especially if the population is crowded or has been disturbed.
 However, sightings are most frequent in the evening, when someone suddenly brings a light into a room deserted after dark, such as a kitchen where they have been scavenging.
 When excited or frightened, the species emits an unpleasant odor.

 Diet

 German cockroaches are omnivorous scavengers.
 They are attracted particularly to meats, starches, sugars, and fatty foods.
 Where a shortage of foodstuff exists, they may eat household items such as soap, glue, and toothpaste.
 In famine conditions, they turn cannibalistic, chewing at each other's wings and legs.
 The German cockroach is an intermediate host of the Acanthocephalan parasite Moniliformis kalahariensis.